blueOwl/CORECT-data-API/README.md

 ## 1. Constraints

-To do ...
+### 1.1 Iterms per Request

+The maxium mutation number returned per request is 1,000,000.

+### 1.2 IP address

+All request should from USC inner IP address.

 ## 2. Responses
-API sends a response as a JSON object with two mandatory keys
+API sends a response as a JSON object.

-`data` and `format`.

 ~~~
 {
+   "status": "success/fail"
    "data": [ ... ],
-   "format": "..."
+   "format": "...",
+   "header":[...],
+   "next_page":""
 }
 ~~~
 ## 3. Queries